BlueStamp-Engineering-2022/Jayesh_BSE_Project/index.md

 ﻿# Nerf Target/Alarm Clock
 This project is a small alarm clock that is deactivated by the impact of a nerf dart.
-It uses some LED's connected to an Arduino board to operate.
+It uses some LEDs connected to an Arduino board to operate.
 The clock is calibrated using an oscillometer by recognizing similar patterns in a change in voltage, and using these patterns we can write an algorithm to recognize when the nerf dart hits and disable the alarm.
 This alarm clock also displays time using the LED lights, and as well as a clock, it serves as a nerf target whenever I need it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|